Generic Name: alendronate (a-LEN-droe-nate)

 - Worsening of asthma has been reported in patients taking medicines like this one.
 Discuss any questions or concerns with your doctor.

 - Lab tests, including bone density and blood calcium levels, may be performed while you use Fosamax.
-These tests may be used to monitor your condition or check for side effects. your doctor may also want to evaluate you periodically while you take Fosamax to assess the need to continue treatment.
+These tests may be used to monitor your condition or check for side effects.
+Your doctor may also want to evaluate you periodically while you take Fosamax to assess the need to continue treatment.
 Be sure to keep all doctor and lab appointments.

 - Fosamax should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Fosamax while you are pregnant.
-It is not known if Fosamax is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Fosamax, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Fosamax:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: